-If you’ve attended an East Indian wedding, then you’ve probably eaten this classic East Indian wedding rice.
-It’s served with all wedding meals along with fugias and varias.
+If you’ve attended an East Indian wedding, then you’ve probably eaten this wedding rice.
+It’s always served alongside fugias and varias.
 You can add less or more fruit and nuts as well as use more ghee to make it richer.
 The flavor of ghee permeating from this dish is wonderful.

-You can use basmati but this dish works with best with colam or other long-grain rice variety.
+- Rice – You can use basmati but this dish works best with kolam or other long-grain rice varieties.
 Make sure to adjust the water quantity to the type of rice used.

 Below I have given water for the basmati rice but if you use other variety please make the necessary adjustments.

 Basmati rice – 1 cup rice to 1 1/2 cup water – 20 mins